ray-project/ray/doc/source/iter.rst

 ``ray.experimental.iter`` provides a parallel iterator API for simple data ingest and processing.
 It can be thought of as syntactic sugar around Ray actors and ``ray.wait`` loops.

-Parallel iterators are lazy, and can operate over infinite sequences of items.
+Parallel iterators are lazy and can operate over infinite sequences of items.
 Iterator transformations are only executed when the user calls ``next()`` to fetch the next output item from the iterator.